bentoml/BentoML/docs/source/frameworks/tensorflow.rst

     :obj:`~bentoml.tensorflow.save_model` has two parameters: ``tf_signature`` and ``signatures``.
     Use the following arguments to define the model signatures to ensure consistent model behaviors in a Python session and from the BentoML model store.
     - `tf_signatures` is an alias to `tf.saved_model.save <https://www.tensorflow.org/api_docs/python/tf/saved_model/save>`_ *signatures* field.
 This optional signatures controls which methods in a given `obj <https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/trackable/base.py#L281>`_ will be available to programs that consume `SavedModel's <https://www.tensorflow.org/guide/saved_model>`_, for example, serving APIs.
 Read more about TensorFlow's signatures behavior `from their API documentation <https://www.tensorflow.org/api_docs/python/tf/saved_model/save>`_.
-    - ``signatures`` refers to a general :ref:`Model Signatures <concepts/model:Model Signatures>`_ that dictates which methods can be used for inference in the Runner context.
+    - ``signatures`` refers to a general `Model Signatures <concepts/model:Model Signatures>`_ that dictates which methods can be used for inference in the Runner context.
 This signatures dictionary will be used during the creation process of a Runner instance.

 The signatures used for creating a Runner is ``{"__call__": {"batchable": False}}``.
 This means by default, BentoML’s `Adaptive Batching <guides/batching:Adaptive Batching>`_ is disabled when using :obj:`~bentoml.tensorflow.save_model()`.
 If you want to utilize adaptive batching behavior and know your model's dynamic batching dimension, make sure to pass in ``signatures`` as follow: